WeisongZhao/img2vid/README.md

 </p>

 </br>
-It contains all codes to generate the videos in the publication: <b>Weisong Zhao et al. Extending resolution of structured illumination microscopy with sparse deconvolution (2020) .........</b>
+It contains all codes to generate the videos in the publication: <b>Weisong Zhao et al. Overcoming physical resolution limit of structured illumination microscopy with sparse deconvolution (2020) .........</b>

 > v0.1